 Please provide information about your medication on the Medical History Records Form and bring the Physician Medication Verification Form with you to the seminar.
 It is part of the downloadable Pre-Seminar Forms you filled out.
 Make sure to read and comply with the Policy for Use of Medication during a HOBY Event.
 In addition, HOBY has over-the-counter medication on hand should the need arise.

 If necessary, how may I be contacted during the seminar?

 Students will be permitted to have their phones on them, but will be asked to turn them off or put them on silent during sessions.
-Parents are discouraged from contacting their student during the weekend so as to ensure students are focused on the program and out of respect for the speakers and volunteers we have at CT HOBY 2017.
+Parents are discouraged from contacting their student during the weekend so as to ensure students are focused on the program and out of respect for the speakers and volunteers we have at CT HOBY 2018.
 Several staff members will have cell phones available all weekend in case of an emergency.
-If you have an urgent need to contact your student, please call our Director of Staff, Natalie Gaudette, at 860-884-0250.
-The seminar will be chaperoned by qualified adults who will be staying on-site for the entire duration of CT HOBY 2017.
+If you have an urgent need to contact your student, please call our Director of Operations, Renee Rushefski, at (203) 417-5482.
+The seminar will be chaperoned by qualified adults who will be staying on-site for the entire duration of CT HOBY 2018.
 There will also be a medic on staff for the weekend.

 Who pays for the seminar?